nmastepankaj/note_app_django_react/README.md

 ## Appendix

-Frontend of this project is taken from the [CodeWithHarry](https://github.com/CodeWithHarry) inotebook project.
+- Frontend of this project is taken from the [CodeWithHarry](https://github.com/CodeWithHarry) inotebook project.
+- for more information visit [CodingNap](https://www.codingnap.com).